playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/fractional-leadership-in-practice/index.md

 I spoke with their CTO.
 I listened to their business needs.
 I pitched my vision of a potential solution.
 I won the contract.

-What ultimately swayed them wasn't the short-term gains, but the ability to have a stable environment which they could quickly iterate and experiment in order to scale their software in the long run.
+What ultimately swayed them wasn't the short-term gains, but the ability to have a stable environment in which they could quickly iterate and experiment in order to scale their software in the long run.
 They had a lot of plans for their software, and their current codebase was complex, hard to debug or extend, and relied on niche software.
 As a result, the 3D project had many bugs present.

 In the end, we found ourselves looking at a 30-hour timebox to experiment with a version of their 3D software rebuilt into Unity.
 What's more, they wanted a gut check on the rest of their frontend codebase to understand the pros and cons of their decision-making.
 In many ways, this was less of a purely technical contract and more of a leadership contract.
 I was being asked to lead the technical direction of their 3D software, while also providing guidance on how to improve their frontend codebase.